-Built in 1970, by Adelaide Ship Construction LTD. of Australia as the tug Warrawee-12/70.
+Built in 1970, by Adelaide Ship Construction Limited of Adelaide, Australia Warrawee for the Adelaide Steamship Company of Adelaide, Australia.

-In 2011, K-Sea Transportation was acquired by the Kirby Corporation of Channelview, Texas, where the tug retained her name.
+In 2011, the K-Sea Canada Corporation's parent company.
+The K-Sea Transportation Partnership, was acquired by the Kirby Corporation of Channelview, Texas.
+Where the tug, and barge retained their names.

 In 2012, the tug was "laid up" at Curacao, Canada.